Teaching

-I have offered courses in political theory, international studies, and conflict/peace studies.
+I have taught a range of courses in political science, international studies, and peace studies.
 Below are brief sample course descriptions.
-For syllabi and evaluations, please contact me at jl19@middlebury.edu.
+For syllabi and course evaluations, please contact me at jl19@middlebury.edu.

 100-Level | Introduction to International/Global Studies